Atomic-Germ/SNES-IDE/docs/BUILDING.md

 If you receive a `No space left on device` error, free disk space before running the installer, or change the installation directory to a drive with more space.

 You can run the installer in `--dry-run` mode to preview which tools would be processed without downloading or building anything.
+You can also override the installation directory and min-space threshold with `--install-dir DIR` and `--min-space MB`.

 ## Linux